jamie-brannan/hundred-days-swift/16__instafilter/d053__notes.md

 :white_check_mark:

->The first is a Core Image `context`, which is the Core Image component _that handles rendering_.
+>The first is a **Core Image context**, which is the Core Image component _that handles rendering_.
 >* We create it here and use it throughout our app, because **creating a context is computationally expensive** so we don't want to keep doing it.

 :moneybag: Understandable.

->The second is a Core Image filter, and will store whatever filter the user has activated.
-This filter will be given various input settings before we ask it to output a result for us to show in the image view.
+>The second is a **Core Image filter**, and _will store whatever filter the user has activated_.
+>* This filter will be given various input settings before we ask it to output a result for us to show in the image view.

->
+### Apply a filter to the image selected

 >We want to create both of these in `viewDidLoad()`, so put this just before the end of the method:

 ```swift